 Example: Connecting Without Authentication (Market Data Endpoint)

 For public data, you can set up a basic WebSocket connection without authentication.
-Here is an example in Python that connects to the market data WebSocket and subscribes to the ticker
+Here is an example in Python that connects to the market data WebSocket and subscribes to the ticker channel for the BTC-USD product.

-First, let’s install the necessary dependency::
+First, let’s install the necessary dependency::pip install websocket

-In this example, once the connection is established, the client sends a subscription message to the ticker
+In this example, once the connection is established, the client sends a subscription message to the ticker channel for the BTC-USD product.
+The WebSocket then begins streaming real-time price updates for that product.

 Example: Connecting With Authentication (User Order Data Endpoint)

 For user-specific data, such as order updates, you must authenticate using a JWT.
-Below is an example in Python that connects to the User Order Data WebSocket and subscribes to the user
+Below is an example in Python that connects to the User Order Data WebSocket and subscribes to the user channel.

 First, let’s install the necessary dependencies: